akornatskyy/wheezy.web/doc/tutorial.rst

 Exercises
 ---------

 #.
-Refactor views by moving cache profiles definition to a separate
+Refactor views by moving the cache profiles definition to a separate
    file (e.g. profile.py)
 #.
 Refactor repository by enforcing contract with duck typing asserts.
 See
    `post <http://mindref.blogspot.com/2012/11/python-duck-typing-assert.html>`_